 It is important to note that these methods are focused on measuring hard skills in digital marketing.
 Validating experience, education, results, soft skills, work habits and behaviors are also important in the assessment process, but are beyond the scope of this post.

-Free Guide (Direct Download, no Form)
+Process Guide (Direct Download, no Form)

 Use this guide to plan your digital marketing measurement and upskilling using OMCP certification standards.
 Contains best practices for digital marketing readiness testing and upskilling to OMCP industry standards offered by marketing leaders at P&G, Dell, GTP, Mediacom, Bayer and others.